Characterisation of sets of limit measures after iteration of a cellular automaton on an initial measure: Problems solved with this construction

 \subsubsection{Towards a reciprocal}

-In this section, we give a partial reciprocal to the last fact.
+In this section, we give a partial reciprocal to these obstructions.
 To use the initial measure $\mu\in\Ms(\az)$ as an oracle, we need to keep some information from the initial configuration.
-We adapt the original construction in the following way:\\
+We adapt the original construction in the following way:

-Each segment keeps a sample of the initial configuration, using the frequency of patterns this sample as an oracle in the computation.
+Each segment keeps a sample of the initial configuration, using the frequency of patterns inside this sample as an oracle in the computation.
 We need to ensure that the frequency of a pattern $u\in\A^k$ in this sample is close to $\mu([u])$ with a high probability.
-For $\mu\in\Mmixfull(\az)$ we have an exponential rate of convergence for every length (Theorem~III.1.7 of~\cite{Shields-1996}).
-More precisely:
+For this, we use Theorem~III.1.7 of~\cite{Shields-1996} applied on a measure $\mu\in\Mmixfull(\az)$ that ensures we have an exponential rate of convergence for every length.
+Formally, for any $k,m,n\in\N$, $c>0$: